Aron-Chu/terraform-docker/README.md

 # terraform-docker weather dashboard

-Was able to deploy nodered, infludb, and grafana.
+Was able to deploy Nodered, InfluxDB, Grafana.
 Loaded a flow into node and passed in credentials for influxdb.
 API used was from https://openweathermap.org/ to get weather information from cape canaveral and tempe.

 # DEMO